Aslak35-me/FunnelTrap/README.md

 👤 Author

-Developed by [Your Name or Handle]Inspired by modern active deception countermeasures and FunnelWS project.
+Developed by Aslak35-me Inspired by modern active deception countermeasures and FunnelWS project.

 📬 Contributions